 The U.S. Supreme Court’s decision to strike down both Proposition 8 and the federal Defense of Marriage Act means that gay couples looking to file for a joint Chapter 7 bankruptcy in California will have an easier time.

-Our Los Angeles Chapter 7 bankruptcy attorneys know that our state had made substantial progress in this realm prior to this decision‚ but the 5-4 U.S. Supreme Court decision striking down the 1996 federal law solidifies those rights.
+Our Woodland Hills Chapter 7 bankruptcy attorneys know that our state had made substantial progress in this realm prior to this decision‚ but the 5-4 U.S. Supreme Court decision striking down the 1996 federal law solidifies those rights.

-Two years ago‚ in a decision signed by 20 judges belonging to the U.S. Bankruptcy Court for the Central District of California signed an agreement in Los Angeles finding that there was no valid governmental basis for the DOMA.
+Two years ago‚ in a decision signed by 20 judges belonging to the U.S. Bankruptcy Court for the Central District of California signed an agreement in Woodland Hills finding that there was no valid governmental basis for the DOMA.

 That case involved a gay male couple who had filed for joint bankruptcy protection as a married couple.
 In response‚ the U.S. trustee’s office had requested that the bank dismiss the case on the basis of DOMA‚ which barred the federal court from recognizing the gay marriage of the pair.